Understanding HTML as a Beginner

 Nested HTML Element

-The explanation so far has shown that in creating the content of a web page with HTML, we use various HTML elements.
+So far, explanation has shown that in creating the content of a web page with HTML, we use various HTML elements.
 These elements can have other elements within them.
 For instance, inside a paragraph element, we can have bold, italics, emphasis, and strikethrough.
-The act of writing elements inside an existing HTML element is referred to as nesting.
-Let's look at some examples to see how this works:

 In the above example, we have the div element.
 Inside this element is an h4 element and an ordered list element.
 Inside the ordered list are three lists of fruits.
 This is pretty much how nesting works in HTML.
-Here is a diagram of the nested elements in our example:

 Now that we have a basic understanding of HTML tags and elements, the last HTML building block to examine is the HTML attributes.